Intramurals: Policies & Expectations

 - All intramural team names will be reviewed by the Intramural Office and may be changed at the sole discretion of the Intramural Office.

 - At no time will an intramural team enter into a sponsorship agreement with another entity, either on- or off-campus, as individuals or as a team without the written consent of the Intramural Office.

 - If a team is entered into a league, it is expected that they will field enough players to participate each week.
+A team may not have more than 2 club players on the field at any time during a game.
+Violation will result in the offending team forfeiting that game.
 If a team does not have the necessary number of players at the start of a scheduled contest, they will forfeit, unless the opposing captain agrees to let the team play.
 There is no grace period.
 Teams must be present and ready to play at the scheduled time.

 - It is considered a forfeit if the team does not have the minimum number of players, does not show up at all, or does not inform the IM Office at least one business day in advance that they will not be at their game (ex. a Sunday team must notify the IM Office no later than 4pm Thursday).
 Teams that forfeit twice will be dropped from the league.